MuriData/.github/README.md

 </p>
 MuriData is a decentralized retrievable database designed to be the backbone of data for decentralized applications.

 Using both zero-knowledge proof and optimism, it strikes a perfect balance between scalability and security.
-Database operations and queries are easy to operate and verify, bringing incredible ability of querying data with high performance to dapps.